-Podcasts are an entertaining (and free!) way to stay productive whilst going about your day-to-day business.
-You can listen to one while you’re making breakfast, sitting on the train or walking the dog!
-But did you know there are a bunch of great podcasts covering ethical fashion?
+Podcasts are an entertaining (and often free!) way to stay productive whilst going about your day-to-day business.
+You can listen to one while you’re making breakfast, sitting on the train, or even walking the dog.
+But did you know there are a bunch of great ethical fashion podcasts well worth tuning into?

-You might not have the time to do your own research, but luckily we’ve compiled a list of the best podcasts that you can simply download and listen to wherever, whatever you’re doing.
+You might not have the time to do your own research, but luckily we’ve compiled a list of the best fashion podcasts that you can simply download and listen to wherever, whatever you’re doing.
+Let’s get listening!

-Kestrel Jenkins, founder of AWEAR World, has a wealth of experience in the ethical fashion industry, working for companies such as People Tree and Ecouterre.
-Her podcast Conscious Chatter covers fashion, style and sustainability.
-She interviews a wide-range of fashion industry experts from designers, entrepreneurs and advocates to farmers and factory workers.
+Kestrel Jenkins, founder of AWEAR World, has a wealth of experience in the ethical fashion industry, working for sustainable companies such as People Tree.
+Her fashion podcast Conscious Chatter covers style, and sustainability.
+She interviews a wide range of fashion industry experts from designers, entrepreneurs, and advocates, to farmers and factory workers.
 Kestrel talks style and ethics with guests such as:

-- Elizabeth Cline, author of Overdressed: The Shockingly High Cost of Cheap Fashion (S01 Episode 05); and
+- Elizabeth Cline, author of Overdressed: The Shockingly High Cost of Cheap Fashion (S01 Episode 05)

-Clare Press is a fashion journalist, editor-at-large for Marie Claire Australia and author of the book Wardrobe Crisis: How We Went From Sunday Best to Fast Fashion.
-Now this eco-influencer has hit the airwaves with her podcast also titled Wardrobe Crisis.
-According to Clare, “this show unzips the real issues that face the industry today, with a focus on ethics, sustainability, consumerism, activism, identity and creativity.”
-Having only kicked off this year, Clare has already spoken with an amazing array of experts, including:
+Clare Press is a fashion journalist, former editor-at-large for Marie Claire Australia, and author of several books, including our fave Wardrobe Crisis: How We Went From Sunday Best to Fast Fashion.
+Now this eco-influencer has hit the airwaves with her ethical fashion podcast also titled Wardrobe Crisis.
+According to Clare, “this show unzips the real issues that face the industry today, with a focus on ethics, sustainability, consumerism, activism, identity, and creativity.”
+Having only kicked off in 2017, Clare has already spoken with an amazing array of experts, including:

 - Marine biologist and fashion model, Laura Wells on why plastic sucks (Episode 1)